-Belief in god – whether we’re talking about the monotheistic gods of the Hebrew, Christian, and Islamic faiths, or one of the pantheon of other gods that’s out there in the mists of our mythology – is dangerous indeed.
+Belief in god – whether we’re talking about the monotheistic gods of the Hebrew, Christian, and Islamic faiths, or one of the pantheon of other gods that’s out there in our mythology – is dangerous indeed.
 For an individual, living in a generally secularist, tolerant, and open society, belief may be a solace for them.
 In times of fear, loneliness, or bereavement, some people will appreciate the thought of a powerful entity who knows you deeply and cares what happens to you.
 Despite the lack of evidence in such a deity, many people cling to the ideals of the entity’s rules and teachings.
 If it works for that individual, then so be it.
 Everyone should be allowed to worship according to their own views, so there’s nothing wrong with that level of moderation and comfort, is there?

 Maybe not, but as Sam Harris argues, in The End of Faith, moderate believers like this implicitly encourage the idea that faith is something to be respected – that it’s all right to believe in completely ludicrous things for which there is no evidence.
 And this in turn encourages religious faith, which is where the real dangers begin.

 Think of the times in which the great religions began.
-All over the world, in villages, towns, or in great city states, there would appear epileptics who saw visions, charlatans who worked miracles by trickery, orators of great skill and persuasiveness, and all sorts of others who would gather small groups of followers around them.
+All over the world, in villages, towns, or in great city states, there would appear epileptics who saw visions, charlatans who worked miracles by trickery, orators of great skill and persuasiveness, and all sorts of others who could gather small groups of followers around them.
 They still appear today and form cults that thrive for a while, and then usually die out.
 Human nature being what it is, their members want their own group to grow, and so bring in their friends, and persuade others that they have the answer to life’s miseries and mysteries, or that they are superior to outsiders.

 Then there’s the cost of believing.
 Many are tempted by Pascal’s Wager: if I deny that God exists and I’m wrong, I might really go to hell, but if I believe in him and I’m wrong, there’s no problem.
 First and foremost, the insulting and ingratiating tone of that argument is rather odious, wouldn’t you say?
 If I was confronted by the ineffable almighty at the pearly gates or some such equivalent, what would he / she / it being rather impressed by?
 Honest, intellectual disbelief, based on reasoned argument, or a feigned belief in order to get into heaven?
 This is intellectual dishonesty of the highest order.
 Second, how can you be expected to feign faith?
 If you don’t believe, then you don’t believe; it’s as simple as that, and any god with genuine omnipotence would see through that charade in a heartbeat.